Good Old-Fashioned Dilly Beans Canning Recipe

 - After 12 to 24-hours, check to be sure jar lids have sealed by pushing on the center of the lid.
 The lid should not pop up.
 If the lid flexes up and down, it did not seal.
 Refrigerate jar and use up within 2 weeks.

 - Remove the screw on bands and wash the jars.
 Label, date, and store your jars in a cool, dark place for 12 to 18 months.
 Allow 2 to 4 weeks for the dilly beans to develop their flavor.
-Once the jar is open, store in the refrigerator for up to 2 weeks.
-Recipe makes about 4 pints.
+Once the jar is open, store in the refrigerator for up to 2 months.
+Recipe makes 4 pints.

 Notes